-It was not until 1932 when Gordon Alles first patented amphetamine when he was experimenting with amphetamines while trying to improve on ephedrine, a bronchodilator and decongestant.
+It was not until 1932 when Gordon Alles first patented amphetamine when he was experimenting with amphetamines while trying to improve on ephedrine, a bronchodilator, and decongestant.

-Alles, after trialling amphetamine for asthma, realised it was not helping patients at all he recognised that perhaps it had a use as a euphoria-producing stimulant after seeing the effects it had on himself and others.
+Alles, after trialing amphetamine for asthma, realised it was not helping patients at all he recognised that perhaps it had a use as a euphoria-producing stimulant after seeing the effects it had on himself and others.
 This was how the use of amphetamines was born!

 Amphetamines had actually been discovered over 40 years before and were, at the time, believed to be quite valueless pharmaceutically.
 So it was only at this point that they were found to have a new use as a psychoactive prescription drug!

-The Need of using Amphetamines in Children
+The Need to Use Amphetamines in Children

 But should we really be giving small children (and sometimes even babies) strong psychoactive drugs like these?
 Their brains are developing fast, they are growing, and they are at more risk at this stage in their lives than at any other time of being affected adversely by chemicals.

 We are after all extremely careful about the levels of many other chemicals that children may be brought into contact with because we know that children are more susceptible to the effects that chemicals may have on them.
 Governments in the “West” draw up safety guidelines for many chemicals with which we may come into contact in our daily lives.

 The children do not have a deficiency of amphetamines (because amphetamines are not known to have any nutritional use).
 Amphetamines and other ADHD medications are not found in natural food items as are vitamins and trace minerals in fish, meat, fruit, and vegetables.
 Trace mineral and vitamin levels are certainly areas in which we can have deficiencies.

 What are the risks that we subject children and babies to when prescribed with methamphetamines such as adderall and vyvanse?